postech-ami/3d-talking-head-av-guidance/README.md

 ### Lip reading expert

-For your convenience, download the model weight [here](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing), and fill the configuration `lipreader_path` with the path of model.
+For your convenience, download the model weight [here](https://drive.google.com/file/d/1mU6MHzXMiq1m6GI-8gqT2zc2bdStuBXu/view?usp=sharing), and fill in the configuration `lipreader_path` with the path of model.

-Clone the repository [Auto-AVSR](https://github.com/mpc001/auto_avsr) in this directory and update the import lines of below files as `auto_avsr/[existing_imports]`.
+Clone the repository [Auto-AVSR](https://github.com/mpc001/auto_avsr) in this directory and update the import lines of the below files as `auto_avsr/[existing_imports]`.
 For instance,

 ```py
 # BEFORE